aws-samples/amazon-comprehend-doc-search/README.md

 Do next and click on create index pattern

-Search your resumes
+## Search your document

 1. Click on Discover, the description of attributes to be searched is below:
-•	S3 link:  S3 Location of the Resume.
+•	S3 link:  S3 Location of the document.
 •	Keyphrases: Phrases from the resumes such as skills, technology etc.
 •	Entity : can be searched on Date, Location, Organization and Person.
 •	Text: all text of the resumes can be searched.

-Adding fields for search:
+## Adding fields for search to Kibana Dashboard:

 From Available Fields on left hand side of screen shown below,click add “Entity.OTHER, Entity.DATE, Entity.TITLE, Entity.QUANTITY, KeyPhrases, s3link and text” from the options.

 Your Kibana Dashborad will look like this after adding the Available Fields

-Searching in Kibana

-Type Java and Stanford in text box to search a person with Java Skill and studying in Stanford University.
-This will give you matching skillset with 1 hit as shown in the Dashboard.

 *Search tips: You can also use search combinations such as